Deepanshu-Raghuwanshi/e_commerce/fe/e_commerce/README.md

   - Check for any version conflicts in package.json

 - **Routing Issues**:

   - Check that the React Router configuration matches your expected routes
   - Verify that the browser history mode is working correctly

+- **Performance Issues**:
+  - Run Lighthouse in Chrome DevTools to identify specific performance bottlenecks
+  - Check the Network tab to identify slow-loading resources
+  - Use the Performance tab to analyze JavaScript execution time

 ## License